 E5.
-Two structures are proposed within Tract A: a picnic table and split rail fence.
-A chain link fence is proposed around the stormwater facility in Tract C. No buildings are proposed with this application.
-The split rail fence is intended to provide separation from adjacent lots while minimizing visual impact, and the chain link fence around the stormwater facility is intended to provide protection for the public.
-See Sheets L2.00 and L2.20 for details.
+A play frame, play structure, swings, and benches are proposed in Tract E. A chain link fence is proposed around the stormwater facilities in Tracts A and B. No buildings are proposed with this application.
+The chain link fence around the stormwater facilities is intended to provide protection for the public.
+See Sheets L2.00-L2.20 for details.